Ashymad/praca.inz/README.md

 tests on two computers: a PC with an older AMD CPU and a notebook with a newer Intel CPU.
-Tests of library functions for computing sine, fast Fourier transform (FFT), convolution and loading of \emph{WAV} files were conducted, furthermore a test of an implementation of Cooley-Tukey FFT algorithm was conducted as well.
+Tests of library functions for computing sine, fast Fourier transform (FFT), convolution and loading of _WAV_ files were conducted, furthermore a test of an implementation of Cooley-Tukey FFT algorithm was conducted as well.
 None of the studied packages was the fastest in all of the tests, in each one of them the results were different, but on average